KingSora/OverlayScrollbars/README.md

 ## Future Plans

  - Minimize the code as much as possible.
- - If desired by the community I'll write and provide a jQuery independent version of the plugin.
  - Frequent updates in terms of bugsfixes and enhancements.

 ## License